bomonike/bomonike.github.io/acronyms.md

 *	IDP	=	Internal Developer Platform
 *	IDS	=	Intrusion Detection System	(A detective control used to detect attacks after they occur.
 A signature-based IDS (also called definition-based) uses a database of predefined traffic patterns.
 An anomaly-based IDS (also called behavior-based) starts with a performance baseline of normal behavior and compares network traffic against this baseline.
 An IDS can be either host-based (HIDS) or network-based (NIDS)
 * IDS = Influencer Dynamics Simulator (predicts how followers react to influencers)
+*	IEC	=	International Electrotechnical Commission (counterpart to the US NIST)
 *	IEM	=	Infrastructure Event Management	(AWS service to ensure high traffic can be accommodated)
 *	IETF	=	Internet Engineering Task Force
 *	IYDMMA	=	If you don't mind me asking (chat slang)